NHPG Bylaws

 4. 5.
 Meetings

-There shall be at least one four regular meetings of the Board of Directors annually in order to facilitate the planning for the Guild.
-Each member of the board is expected to be present at no less than three regular meetings of the board.
+There shall be at least one regular meeting of the Board of Directors annually in order to facilitate the planning for the Guild.
+Each member of the board is expected to be present.

 ARTICLE V - OFFICERS